sdgottschalk/sgottschalk.io/_posts/2025-11-05-combined-crises.md

 ## References
-Alexandre Siquiera and Sylvia Gottschalk "Crises, combined crises and their implications for firm profitability", Journal of Risk
+Alexandre Siqueira and Sylvia Gottschalk "Crises, combined crises and their implications for firm profitability", Journal of Risk
 Model Validation (forthcoming)